 Apres Ski: Toss up.
 I found the apres skiing on the mountain at Sölden to be better, but thought that Saalbach had more lively apres ski bars in the town.
 The atmosphere at Saalbach was also more fun.
 I can’t describe it, but everyone was in a great mood and were having a great time.
 I felt like Sölden was more of a family place so maybe that’s why the after parties weren’t as crazy.

 We had a great time overall, but found that since we’re not die hard skiers a week was too long (and too expensive!) for us.
 All the lifts were closed on Christmas because of a storm so we didn’t go that day, and we missed another day because we wanted to check out the famous Aqua Dome (more about that in another post).
-I think next time we’ll just do a four day trip then go somewhere else afterward.
 It also felt more like a family ski town and it wasn’t as lively as Saalbach so we may search for something a little more upbeat for our next ski adventure.